-Renovations to and additions at the interior of a senior campus will enhance the surrounding neighborhood commercial and mixed housing type residential districts.
+Renovations and additions to the senior campus will enhance the surrounding neighborhood commercial and mixed housing type residential districts.
 The enhancements consist of construction compatible with neighborhood building height, retention of an existing residence, minimal new surface parking, and preservation and installation of numerous trees.